-Students interested in participating in a research experience must notify the graduate program administrator at the start of the term via email with the name of the faculty that they are working with and the topic of the project.
+Students interested in participating in directed research must enroll in MAE 503 and notify the graduate program administrator at the start of the semester with the name of the faculty that they are working with and the topic of the project.
 The student must have the faculty mentor certify successful completion at the end of the term.
+All students enrolled in MAE 503 meet once at the end of the term to present their research with at least one faculty member present.

-3.1.5 The General Examination
+4.1.5 The General Examination